shini4i/argo-watcher/README.md

 ## Why use Argo Watcher

-Argo Watcher solves an essential problem of visibility when deploying projects with Argo CD Image Updater.
+Argo Watcher not only addresses the critical challenge of visibility during deployments with Argo CD Image Updater but also introduces experimental support for direct commits to the GitOps repository.

-Argo Watcher monitors ArgoCD API for changes in your application and syncs the status for your image-related changes.
+It actively monitors the ArgoCD API for application changes and synchronizes the status of your image-related modifications, streamlining and potentially accelerating your deployment processes.

 ## Prerequisites